orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 ## Installation

-The _Neo4j to OrientDB Importer_ is provided as an external plugin for the OrientDB Server, and is avaialbe as a `zip` or `tar.gz` archive.
+The _Neo4j to OrientDB Importer_ is provided as an external plugin for the OrientDB Server, and is available as a `zip` or `tar.gz` archive.

 Please download the plugin from maven central: